Rvs94/MyPredict/README.md

 4 measurement days (Day 1, 2, 3, 7)

 ## File structure
 Each dataset (MyPredict 1-3) exists of seperate HDF5 files per subject.
 Each HDF5 file consists of the following structure.
-Herein is Day_X the measurement day (X: 1-4), Trial_YY the trial containing measurement data (YY: 01-..), MVC the Maximum Voluntary Contraction  (if applicable), uTrial_ZZ the unlabeled trials (ZZ: 01-.., if applicable), Meta contains the subject meta data.
+Herein is Day_X the measurement day (X: 1-4), Trial_YY the trial containing measurement data (YY: 01-..), MVC the Maximum Voluntary Contraction  (if applicable), NoLabel_ZZ the unlabeled trials (ZZ: 01-.., if applicable), Meta contains the subject meta data.
 ```
 MyPredict 1
 ├── MP101.hdf5